Nursing Schools in Colorado - 2020 Rankings

 About the CCU's School of Nursing and Health Professions:

 Nursing students at Colorado Christian University will be asked to sign a “Lifestyle Covenant” before they begin taking classes, signifying their commitment to the integration of their education and their Christian faith.
-The CCU School of Nursing is one of the nursing colleges in Colorado that regards nursing as a spiritual ministry as well as an evidence-based practice.
+The CCU School of Nursing is one of the nursing schools in Colorado that regards nursing as a spiritual ministry as well as an evidence-based practice.
 The school strives to equip the next generation of Christian nurses with the practical skills they will need to become moral leaders as well as competent practitioners.
 CCU’s School of Nursing is located on the university’s Lakewood campus just west of Denver.

 The school partners with more than two dozen hospitals and health care facilities throughout all parts of Colorado so that nursing students can receive hands-on, clinical experiences.
 The university opened its new 4,600-square-foot Simulation Center in January 2019.
 This facility includes classroom space as well as two high-fidelity simulation rooms where students have access to hospital equipment and computerized manikins.